 - Cook Time: 2 minutes

 - Yield: 2 1x

 - 1/2 cup coconut “cream” (see notes below)

 - 3/4 teaspoon pure almond extract or 1/4 cup chopped fresh mint

 - 3 pitted medjool dates

 - 3/4 cup plus 1/4 cup warm water, divided

 - Pinch of unrefined sea salt

-- Add the coconut cream, almond extract (or chopped fresh mint), cacao powder, dates, 3/4 cup water, maple syrup and pinch of unrefined sea salt to a high-speed blender (such as a Vitamix) and process on high for 1 full minute, or until smooth and creamy.
+- Add the coconut cream, almond extract (or chopped fresh mint), cacao powder, dates, 3/4 cup water, maple syrup and pinch of unrefined sea salt to a high-speed blender, and process on high for 1 full minute, or until smooth and creamy.